mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 ## Customizing

-We can create new "virtual properties" which are not actually listed in //static $db// or stored in the database-row.
+We can create new "virtual properties" which are not actually listed in *static $db* or stored in the database-row.
 Here we combined a Player's first- and surname, accessible through $myPlayer->Title.

 	:::php